CSC207-NueralNova/group-project/README.md

 from the dropdown of AI advisors.
 Click on one of the preset questions.

 ## License
-[comment]: <> (Creative commons?
-Link to LICENSE) Refer to the Creative Commons license [here.](LICENSE)
+Refer to the Creative Commons license [here.](LICENSE)

 ## Feedback
-### For Contributors
-Send a message in the development discord server's general channel about the issue.
+Send a message in the development discord server's general channel.

-For
+Invite with temporary membership [here.](https://discord.gg/WWBrzkVC) (Expires December 6, 2024)

+### What to Report
+- Website breaking bugs
+- Bugs with the usages listed above
+- Issues with navigating the website

+### What to Expect
+Since this project is for school, we will likely not respond to any requests for new features at all or to any bug reports past the due date (December 2, 2024).

 ## Contributions